jgeibel/community-api/API_DOCS_FRONTEND.md

   timeOfDay: 'morning' | 'afternoon' | 'evening' | 'night';
   dayOfWeek: 'monday' | 'tuesday' | 'wednesday' | 'thursday' | 'friday' | 'saturday' | 'sunday';
 }

+#### Bookmark metadata for pinned events

+- Pinned events are recorded by sending `action: 'bookmarked'` with `contentType: 'event'`.
+- Include `metadata: { active: true }` when the user pins an event.
+- Send `metadata: { active: false }` when the user unpins; omitting `metadata.active` defaults to `true`.
+- The API stores bookmarks for personalization exactly as before and now keeps a durable pinned list for retrieval.
 ```

 #### Request Example